Simple Champagne Vinaigrette

 Why Champagne vinegar?

 Champagne vinegar is a wine-based vinegar, just like white or red wine vinegar.
-It’s made with a wine base that becomes fermented, ultimately resulting in vinegar.
+It’s made with a Chardonnay or pinot noir base that undergoes fermentation.

 You can usually find Champagne vinegar in grocery stores.
 If not, it’s available for purchase online.
 I’m a fan of the Napa Valley Naturals Champagne Vinegar.

-For a treat, Brightland makes a double-fermented Champagne vinegar called Parasol, which is lovely—and nice for gifting, too.
+For a treat, Brightland makes a double-fermented Champagne vinegar called Parasol, which is lovely—and nice for gifting.

 My favorite Champagne vinaigrette